 In accordance with our promise and our company’s sustainability philosophy, we sponsor and donate to various programs throughout the country including; National Park conservation, habitat protection for marine species, by supporting local the Penguin & Sealion Trusts – we aim to leave a positive local impact wherever our tours visit.

-Below are some of the organisations we are supporting in 2019, each with a special purpose.
+Below are some of the organisations we are supporting, each with a special purpose.

-For our West Coast tour we take customers to visit the penguins, because our customers are in direct contact with these threatened species we feel we need to make every effort to protect the wildlife in this area.
+For our West Coast tour we take customers to visit the penguins, because ww enjoy photographing these threatened species we feel we need to make every effort to protect the wildlife in this area.
 This trust protects the blue penguins (korora), Fiordland crested penguins (tawaki) and other threatened seabirds.
-You can learn more here
+You can learn more here.

-We also donate to the Abel Tasman Tree Collective to preserve the natural resources in this area.
-This trust aims to pioneer a culture of philanthropy from the park’s international guests, directly funding the planning, eco-sourcing, propagation, planting and maintenance of native tree restorations in local protected areas, this initiative fits well with our company’s philosophy of preservation and conservation.
-You can learn more about the collective here
+We also donate to the Abel Tasman Birdsong Trust to preserve the natural resources in this area.
+We donate to this trust to plant trees in Abel Tasman National Park to offset the carbon of our tours.
+This trust aims to pioneer a culture of philanthropy from the park’s international guests, directly funding the planning, eco-sourcing, propagation, planting and maintenance of native tree restorations in local protected areas, this initiative fits well with our company’s philosophy of preservation and conservation here.